DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 _Supplementary info: Please concider what vocabularies, ontologies or terminology that has relevance within your field of research, and apply these to highten precition when describing research data.
 When in doubt of relevance, please look for usage by others within your field, like in published published journal articles og connected to published datasets._

-### How are the rights of the collected data arranged?
+### How are the rights of the collected data distributed?

-Discussing make agreements regarding use rights and potential intellectual property rights prior to collection.
+Discuss making agreements regarding usage rights and potential intellectual property rights prior to data collection.
-Not all data are covered by the copyright act, and some data will be databases which are related rights.
+Not all data are covered by The Copyright Act, and some data may be in the form of databases, and may qualify for protection.
-If Intellectual Property Rights are defined by a contract/agreement, make sure to include it in the answer.
+If intellectual property rights are defined through a contract/agreement, make sure to include it in the answer.

 _Supplementary info: Defining rights and providing licenses to collected data will often reduce the potential for later conflicts around internal and external use (and reuse) of research data within and after the project period._